Mental health residential treatment centers

 A stay in a mental health residential treatment center can provide the following benefits:

-1. An opportunity of detailed observation and careful monitoring that can increase the likelihood of an accurate diagnosis.
+1. An opportunity to receive detailed observation and careful monitoring that can increase the likelihood of an accurate diagnosis.

 There are many different facilities to choose from, but our focus will be on bipolar disorder treatment centers and dual diagnosis treatment centers.

 At the high end, some residential treatment centers cost approximately $45k per month for a full service residential program.
-An example from around this price range, and worth the money if you have it, is the oustanding
+This is unaffordable for most people.

 Dual diagnosis treatment centers